TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Architecture/Components.rst

 so it doesn't need to worry about permissions and other rights.

 In the communication between Storage and Driver, the Storage hands over identifiers to the Driver where appropriate.
-For example, the :code:`copyFileWithinStorage()` method of the Driver API has the following method signature:
+For example, the :php:`copyFileWithinStorage()` method of the Driver API has the following method signature:

 .. code-block:: php